Heckenberg

 Heckenberg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects that may affect this region: Hurlstone Agricultural High School Redevelopment, Planning Proposal for 93-145 Hoxton Park Road, 51 Maryvale Avenue & 260 Memorial Avenue, Busby Social Housing for Seniors, and Mounties Mount Pritchard Upgrade.
-The following list details those most relevant.
+AreaSearch has identified three projects likely affecting the area: Hurlstone Agricultural High School Redevelopment, Planning Proposal for 93-145 Hoxton Park Road, 51 Maryvale Avenue & 260 Memorial Avenue, Busby Social Housing for Seniors, and Mounties Mount Pritchard Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.